wildlyinaccurate/bbc-news-slack/code-of-conduct.md

 The BBC News Slack exists for BBC staff to discuss things related to the BBC News digital products.

 The BBC News Slack is dedicated to providing a welcoming environment for everyone and expects participants in this community to act in a way that promotes an environment that is harassment-free, safe, comfortable, and enjoyable to be a part of.
 We do not tolerate harassment of participants in any form.
-Participants asked to stop any harassing behavior are expected to comply immediately.
+Participants asked to stop any harassing behaviour are expected to comply immediately.

 ### Admins
 The current admins can be found at https://bbcnews.slack.com/team.